 (Sorry guys, I went a little Alton Brown-Meta there….)

-This roast beef is guaranteed to be perfect with a simple oven roast and a good rest that creates a perfectly medium rare center with a flavorful brown outer layer.
-Add a few no fuss sides (especially this oven roasted fall veggie risotto) and you’ve got a feast without any hassle.
+This eye of round roast is guaranteed to be perfect with a simple oven roast and a good rest that creates a perfect medium rare center with a flavorful brown outer layer.
+Add a few no-fuss sides (especially this oven roasted fall veggie risotto) and you’ve got a feast without any hassle.